vmware-tanzu/cartographer/site/content/docs/reference.md

 ### ClusterSourceTemplate

-`ClusterSourceTemplate` indicates how the supply chain could instantiate a provider of source code information (url and revision).
+`ClusterSourceTemplate` indicates how the supply chain could instantiate an object responsible for providing source code.

+The `ClusterSourceTemplate` requires definition of a `urlPath` and `revisionPath`. `ClusterSourceTemplate` will update its status to emit `url` and `revision` values, which are reflections of the values at the path on the created objects.
+The supply chain may make these values available to other components.

 ```yaml
 apiVersion: carto.run/v1alpha1